Kiwis over the outdoors? DoC visitors numbers drop

 After a pandemic boost for tramping and camping, it appears some New Zealanders have had their fill of nature and are over the outdoors.

-While the trend is down DoC's head of Heritage and Visitors said the dip was "Unsurprising" after the demand for the outdoors following Covid-19 Lockdowns.
+DoC's head of Heritage and Visitors Tim Bamford said the dip was "Unsurprising", after the demand following Covid-19 Lockdowns.

-"Three quarters of us still headed outdoors" he said, but a slight drop was to be expected following some disruption over as life gets back to normal.
+"Three-quarters of us still headed outdoors" he said, but a slight drop was to be expected following as life gets back to normal, albeit with some continued disruption in the 21/22 season.

 "Time pressures mean we mostly like to get out for short walks and to beaches near to where we live.
 And we mostly stay in huts or campgrounds at weekends or during school holidays."

-The reason why Kiwis were visiting conservation sites continued to be to find space and wellbeing - 'taking time out to enjoy the peace and quiet' - while the second and third top reasons cited were 'fun' and 'physical exercise'.
+The reason why Kiwis were visiting conservation sites was to find space and wellbeing - 'taking time out to enjoy the peace and quiet' - while the second and third top reasons cited were 'fun' and 'physical exercise'.

 Camping remained popular with over 100,000 New Zealanders heading under tents this summer.

-Although this was 5 per cent drop on last year, there was little change in demand in spite of the introduction of vaccine certificates to use DoC campground and huts being introduced in December.
+Although this was a 5 per cent drop from last year, there was little change in demand in spite of the introduction of vaccine certificates to use DoC campgrounds and huts being introduced in December.

 Some of this was due to local restrictions, cancellations and even hikers visiting other bunks on the network.